 Quick to cash in on this, Google launched YouTube Originals (aired on YouTube Prime), and not a moment too soon.

-Top Tips and Best Advice on Making a Successful Youtube Video Channel
+Top Tips on Making a Successful Youtube Video Channel

 Below we’ll be sharing the same tips and advice that we used to expand our own YouTube channel, from 0 to well over 80k subscribers, over the past 3 years.